rithmschool/intermediate_javascript/unit-02/01-jquery-fundamentals.md

 });
 ```

+It's critical that you wait for the DOM to load before using jQuery - otherwise you might try to manipulate DOM elements that aren't on the page yet!

 #### jQuery objects / get / selectors

 To get started with jQuery, let's find some elements in the DOM!
 The way jQuery selects items from the DOM is through using CSS selectors (another good reason to know them well!), just like `querySelector` and `querySelectorAll`.
-One of the trickier parts about jQuery is what is actually returned to you when you use many of the functions, including the selectors.
+One major difference between jQuery methods and the native JavaScript methods, however, is what they return to you.
 When you select something (in the example below this will be all the `article` tags), jQuery returns an (array-like) object called a `jQuery object`.

 ```javascript
 $(document).ready(function(){